DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 This allows support users to quickly and easily enter new location information in bulk, using previously collected data from providers.

-After data has been entered, we present a series of screens showing each location’s information and allowing support users to correct any mistakes.
+After data has been entered, we show a series of screens with each location’s information and allow support users to edit the information.

 At the end of the flow, support users can check their answers before saving the locations.